18F/development-guide/pages/code-review.md

   given or taken taken personally.
 - There is often more than one way to approach a solution.
 Discuss tradeoffs and reach a resolution quickly.
-- Refer to the style guides whenever there's a discussion that can't be resolved.
 - Ask questions rather than make statements. ("What do you think about...?")
 - Ask for clarification if the code or comments are unclear. ("I didn't understand.
   Can you clarify?")